soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

     **NB: Use templating and data binding provided by Angular instead!**

     Provides access to the underlying native element (DOM element).
 Do not use directly, use only as last resort.
+Because Angular is multi-platform and DOM doesn't exist on all platforms (eg. mobile)

     **Use with caution!** (read more at [angular.io](https://angular.io/api/core/ElementRef  ))

      ```ts
+     /* injection of a service */
     constructor(private elRef: ElementRef) { }

     ngOnInit(){
-        console.log(elRef);
+        /* this.elRef references the WHOLE COMPONENT */
+        console.log(this.elRef);
     }

     btnClick(){
+        /* do not do this! */
         const el = this.elRef.nativeElement.querySelector('h2');
-        console.log(el); /* do not do this! */
+        console.log(el);
     }
     ```

  7. #### Renderer2

-    Multi-platform of Angular comes here, service which gives an abstraction of the Angular DOM tree.
+    Multi-platformity of Angular comes here, service which gives an abstraction of the Angular DOM tree.
 Takes care of what to do with whatever we have selected instead of using the ElementRef.
+All DOM manipulations must be done through a service because it can easily be replaced.
 Provides the benefits of dependency injection - testable, changeable.

-    The Render2 (deprecated Render class) is a built-in service that provides an abstraction for the **UI rendering manipulations**.
+    The Render2 (deprecated Render class) is a built-in service that provides an abstraction for the **UI rendering manipulations** (dynamically add content).

      ```ts
     @ViewChild("input") input;

     ngAfterContentInit() {
+         /* don't use */
         this.input.nativeElement.focus();
-    } /* don't use?? */
+    }
     ```

     `@ViewChild nativeElement` - can't use it in non-DOM environments (Angular is multi-platform), use Renderer2 class instead (using ElementRef to get access to the underlying native element).
+All

      ```ts
     constructor(